All Episodes Plain Text

 I had never been in trouble before.

-I had served my country, and I was hoping that I would get a little more grace and maybe get the judge to have some latitude to go with the law.
+I had served my country, and I was hoping that I would get a little bit more grace and maybe get the judge has some latitude to go before it.

-And he probably could have gave me even more time than he did.
+And he probably could have given me even more time than he did.

-I remember hearing my mother when he said 10 years, you know, she couldn't believe it.
+But I remember hearing my mother, when he said 10 years, you know, she couldn't believe it.

 And it's always motivating.